2017 ICANN Nominating Committee

 The following documents provide information (criteria and time commitment) about the ICANN and PTI Leadership Positions to be filled by the 2017 NomCom

-All applications are confidential and should be received by 21 March 2017 (23:59 UTC) for full consideration.
-Selections will be announced in August or September 2017.
+The application period for ICANN and PTI leadership positions closed on 21 March 2017.
+The NomCom will announce their selections in August or September 2017.
 Successful candidates will take up their positions following ICANN's Annual Meeting in October 2017.

 Candidate recommendations are encouraged and can be submitted through an on-line form at http://nomcom.icann.org/suggest.